 The Supreme Courts of both TN and OR (both adoptee access states) have ruled that birthmother's were never promised confidentiality under the law, but instead, archaic

-"sealed records" laws in adoption were not enacted until the 1940's to
+"sealed records" laws in adoption were only enacted to

 protect the newly formed adoptive family.
 In fact, if a birthmother